Auranis/HighDigitSAMs/README.md

 ### S-300PMU-1 (SA-20A Gargoyle) Complex
 This upgraded version of the S-300 added ABM capability and the long range 48N6 missile to the advanced S-300 complex.
 All components labelled as SA-20A in the mission editor.
 Now includes a truck-mounted 30N6 radar, 3D model by ERO.

 ### S-300PMU-2 (SA-20B Gargoyle) Complex
 This incremental upgrade from the S-300PMU-1 features improved ABM capability and increased range.
 All components labelled as SA-20B in the mission editor.
 3D models by ERO.

-### S-300PS (SA-10B Grumble) Complex
-This variant of the SA-10 has improved guidance and kinematics compared to the version included with DCS, as well as a brand new set of 3D models by ERO.
-All components labelled as SA-10B in the mission editor.

 ### Polyana-D4M1 C2 Vehicle
 This wheeled command vehicle is perfect for Skynet users to use as a node for their IADS.